Quick start guide

 3. Changing map type

-- Standard: a zoomable map that shows everything from country overview to street map, ideal for finding locations and planning on-road activities.
+- Standard: a free, zoomable map, ideal for finding locations and planning on-road activities, particularly in urban areas.

-- OS Leisure Maps: Zoom in through our leisure maps including 1:250 000 scale OS Road, 1:50 000 scale OS Landranger and 1:25 000 OS Explorer mapping.
-The best scale for the zoom level is chosen automatically and shown in the zoom control on the right.
+- OS Leisure Maps: (Premium Feature): Zoom in through our leisure maps including OS Landranger (1:50k) and OS Explorer (1:25k) mapping.
+The best scale is chosen automatically.
+In the app, you can choose to lock the map to 1:50k or 1:25k.

-- Aerial satellite: high resolution, zoomable aerial imagery.
+- Aerial: high resolution, zoomable aerial imagery.
 Great for seeing more detail of the terrain and vegetation, or just to find your house.

-- National Park pathways / Offroad Routing: the standard map plus highlighting all paths, tracks, bridleways and roads in National Parks, enabling automatic snap to path route planning (Premium users only).
+- National Park pathways / Offroad Routing: (Premium Feature): Highlights all paths, tracks, bridleways and roads in National Parks, enabling automatic snap to path route planning.

-- Aerial 3D: View stunning 3D terrain, with or without your route line.
+- Aerial 3D: (Premium feature, web only): View stunning 3D terrain, with or without your route line.
 Perfect for showing off how steep that track was!
-(Premium users and only available in the web version).

 4. Aerial 3D maps